Causes of stomach cancer

 Countries where this type of diet is popular, such as Japan, tend to have much higher rates of stomach cancer than the UK.

-You're more likely to develop stomach cancer if you have a close relative with the condition, such as one of your parents or a sibling.
+You're more likely to develop stomach cancer if you have a close relative with the condition, such as one of your parents or a sibling (brother or sister).
 In such cases, it may be appropriate for your doctor to arrange genetic counselling.

 In around one in 50 cases of stomach cancer, testing has found that people share a mutation in a gene known as E-cadherin.